 Having read dozens of blogs and experimented with quite a few species last year, these are the perennials I found that attracted and sustained the most pollinators:

-- Coneflowers: I can’t emphasize strongly enough how popular the coneflowers were, especially with larger butterflies!
+- Coneflowers: I can’t emphasize strongly enough how popular the coneflowers were, especially with large butterflies and bumblebees!
 I’m pretty sure I overdrew my bank account last year trying to buy more to satisfy my hungry visitors.
 Coneflowers are actually echinacea plants, meaning you can use their leaves for medicinal purposes (I have not tried this).
 If growing from seeds, I’d get these giant Echinacea Purpureas.
 If ordering full plants online, get these potted tray plants.

 - Salvia: We have a bunch of salvia in our yard, which I’m grateful for because it’s already blooming again this year!
 These are extremely popular with bees and butterflies.
 If starting from seed, I recommend these Blue Monday Salvias.
 If wanting to plant full plants, either order these potted trays or visit your local nursery.